apwan/OSProject/proj4/README.md

 The parameter is provided in `key` field.

-Note: Each HTTP request is treated as independent requests, since the HTTP protocol is stateless; if consistency in unreliable network is desired, the client should provide a unique increasing operation ID in `opid` field, and the server will not repeat multiple requests with the same ID or an older ID.
+Note: Each HTTP request is treated as independent requests, since the HTTP protocol is stateless; if consistency in unreliable network is desired, the client should provide a unique increasing operation ID in `opid` field, and the server will not repeat requests with the same ID or an smaller ID.

 ### Management service
 #### CountKey `/kvman/countkey`